 Automates the entire backup lifecycle on Linux servers — from database dumps to integrity checks — with a single command.

-The toolkit consists of three components:
+The toolkit consists of four components:

 | File | Purpose |